 Joel Hirschhorn Attorney At Law

 Considered one of America’s most prominent criminal defense trial attorneys, Joel Hirschhorn has been named to Best Lawyers in America for 37 consecutive years.
 He has been published in such prestigious magazines as Forbes, People, US and Town & Country, as well as numerous daily newspapers, including The Wall Street Journal, New York Times, USA Today, the Miami Herald, South Florida Sun-Sentinel and the Daily Business Review.

 He has also made guest appearances on the "Oprah Winfrey Show," "Sixty Minutes," "Today," "American Justice" and "Good Morning America."
 He was named in Florida Trend Magazine, Legal Elite, under the practice of Criminal Law, for the years 2005, 2008-2011, 2015, and named in Florida Super Lawyers from 2006 to present.
 Also, he was named in the South Florida Legal Guide's "Top Lawyer" in 2014.

 Joel focuses his practice on the criminal and civil white collar defense of corporations and business executives, as well as elected public officials and private individuals accused of alleged criminal misconduct.
-His practice covers a wide range of areas, including commercial fraud, mortgage and banking, health care fraud, tax fraud, money laundering, RICO and FCPA violations, fraud involving COVID-19/coronavirus issues, as well as the Paycheck Protection Program ("PPP"), Economic Injury Disaster Loans ("EIDL"), and the Coronavirus Aid, Relief, and Economic Security ("CARES") Act.
+His practice covers a wide range of areas, including commercial fraud, mortgage, securities, and banking fraud, health care fraud, tax fraud, money laundering, RICO and FCPA violations, as well as fraud involving COVID-19/coronavirus issues, the Paycheck Protection Program ("PPP"), Economic Injury Disaster Loans ("EIDL"), and the Coronavirus Aid, Relief, and Economic Security ("CARES") Act.